 - The product owner takes 1 story from the product backlog, describes it and leaves it to the team to brainstorm on it.

-- The entire team discusses and communicates directly to the product owner to have clear understood of the user story.
+- The entire team discusses and communicates directly with the product owner to have a clear understanding of the user story.

-- In a similar way various other user stories are taken.
-If possible team can go ahead and size the stories as well.
+- In a similar way, various other user stories are taken.
+If possible, the team can go ahead and size the stories as well.

-After all the discussion, Individual team member go back to their work stations and
+After all the discussion, Individual team members go back to their workstations and

 - Identify their individual tasks for each story.

 - Calculate the exact number of hours on which they will be working.
-How the member concludes these hours; let’s check that
+Check how the member concludes these hours.

 Total number of working hours = 9

-Minus 1 hour for break, minus 1 hour for meetings, minus 1 hour for mails, discussions, troubleshooting etc.
+Minus 1 hour for a break, minus 1 hour for meetings, minus 1 hour for emails, discussions, troubleshooting etc.

 The member is on leave for 2 days = 12 hours (This varies for each member, some may take leave and some may not.)

-This means that the member will actually available for 114 hours for this sprint.
-So he will break down his individual sprint task in such a way that total of 114 hours is reached.
+This means that the member will be available for 114 hours for this sprint.
+He will break down his individual sprint task in such a way that a total of 114 hours is reached.

-Step #5: On 5th of June the entire Scrum team meets for the “Planning Meeting”.
+Step #5: On the 5th of June the entire Scrum team meets for the “Planning Meeting”.

-- Final verdict of the user story from the product backlog is done and the story is moved to the Sprint back log.
+- The final verdict on the user story from the product backlog is done and the story is moved to Sprint Backlog.

-- For each story, each team member declares their identified tasks, if required can have a discussion on those tasks, can size or resize it (remember the Fibonacci series!!).
+- For each story, each team member declares their identified tasks, if required they can have a discussion on those tasks, can size or resize them (remember the Fibonacci series!!).

-- The Scrum master or the team enter their individual tasks along with their hours for each story in a tool.
+- Scrum masters and teams enter their individual tasks along with their hours for each story in a tool.

 - After all the stories are completed, Scrum master notes the initial Velocity and formally starts the Sprint.

-Step #6: Once the Sprint has started, based on the tasks assigned, each team member starts working on those tasks.
+Step #6: Once the Sprint has started, based on the tasks assigned, each team member will start working on those tasks.

 Step #7: The team meets daily for 15 minutes and discusses 3 things: